What's the average cost of pet insurance?

 Average cost of cat insurance

-Learn more about how to shop for pet insurance and which pet insurance coverage types are best for your needs.
+Learn more about which pet insurance coverage types are best for your needs.

 How does pet insurance reduce your vet costs?

-Your pet insurance plan will reimburse you for a percentage of your out-of-pocket costs, minus your deductible.
-Be sure to review the details of your policy to see how your pet insurance company handles reimbursement.
+You can use pet insurance with any licensed veterinarian.
+Your pet insurance plan will reimburse you for a percentage of your out-of-pocket costs minus your deductible.
+Be sure to review your policy details to see how your pet insurance company handles reimbursement.
 With Pets Best's accident and illness BestBenefit plans, you can choose your deductible limit and your reimbursement amount according to your pet's budget and needs; the reimbursement amount is typically offered in increments of 70%, 80%, and 90%.

 What factors affect the cost of pet insurance?

-The insurance company and type of plan you choose will greatly affect how much you pay, but there are several other factors that impact your pet insurance cost, regardless of the company or plan.
+The insurance company and type of plan you choose will greatly affect how much you pay, but several other factors impact your pet insurance cost, regardless of the company or plan.

 Four factors that affect pet insurance cost: